arduino/help-center-content/content/Software Support/Arduino App Lab/About-automatic-updates-in-Arduino-App-Lab.md

 ---

-> [!NOTE]
-> To ensure compatibility and prevent issues, App Lab needs to check for updates when you connect a board or start App Lab in standalone mode.
-This process requires an internet connection.
-An option to skip updates is planned for a future Arduino App Lab release.

 ## Updates are required

 To ensure compatibility and prevent issues, App Lab needs to check for updates when you connect a board or start App Lab in standalone mode.
 This process requires an internet connection.
 An option to skip updates is planned for a future Arduino App Lab release.